lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 from a specific domain (e.g. for medical images).

-The command below will **train a self-supervised model** for (default: 100) epochs on the images stored in the input directory before embedding the images and selecting from them.
+The command below will **train a self-supervised model** for (default: 100) epochs on the input images before embedding the images and selecting from them.

 .. code-block:: python